hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 # Labs

-The following are some of hands on exercises to reinforce
+The following are some of hands on exercises to reinforce key concepts in the Marketplace Service

 ## Concepts To Learn
 1. Create a simple UI using Spring Boot and ThymeLeaf